Storage shelf life tips for Turmeric scrubs

 Common Storage Mistakes to Avoid

-Air exposure oxidizes oils and degrades curcumin with each moment the jar is open.[5]
-Habit: scoop product, close lid immediately, then apply.
-Don't leave open while using.
+Air exposure oxidizes oils and degrades curcumin with each moment the jar is open.
+Scoop product, close lid right away, then apply.

-The small jar icon on packaging indicates months after opening (6M, 12M, etc.).
-Write the opening date on your jar and discard when PAO expires—even if product looks fine, active ingredients have degraded.
+The small jar icon on packaging shows months after opening (6M, 12M, etc.).
+Write the opening date on your jar with a marker.

 How to Tell If Your Scrub Has Spoiled